Waziup/learning-center-content/content/en/courses/6.WebApps/1.WebApps/_index.md

 - Extra small screens
 - Extra-extra small screens

 When designing web pages, you have to account for each screen size.
 However, in most cases you will use at least 3 screen sizes.
-Below is an image describing the break points for common designs
+Below is an image describing the break points for common designs.

+The image below shows various screen dimensions that are adopted in responsive design.

 ![alt text](./img/breakpoints.png)

 Bootstrap will take care of this by allocating respective columns in each screen size.

-**Installing bootstrap**
+## Installing bootstrap
 You can use a CDN to access bootstrap features.
 We will be using approach due to its flexibility.
 You can find other approaches in [this](https://getbootstrap.com/docs/5.3/getting-started/download/) installation tutorial.

 ```html